yuanw10/mysql-merge-tool/README.md

 ## Description
-The MySQL Merge Tool is designed to compare two databases, merge the source database into the target database, and generate an SQL file containing SQL commands to modify the target database.
+The MySQL Merge Tool is designed to compare two databases, merge the source database into the target database, and generate an SQL file containing SQL commands to modify definitions of tables in the target database.
 The purpose of this tool is to improve data integrity and efficiency by updating tables in target database instead of recreating them using "DROP TABLE IF EXISTS x; CREATE TABLE x" command.

 ## Usage